-Fully electric with solar panels and no hydrocarbons onboard, the Spirit 44CR (E) is at the forefront of sustainability in sailing.
+Fully electric with solar panels and no hydrocarbons onboard, the Spirit 44CR (e) is at the forefront of sustainability in sailing.
 Based on the Spirit cruiser racer design, the 44CR (e) was commissioned for an eco-conscious customer who set Spirit Yachts the goal of “near total energy self-sufficiency”.
 The ‘e’ denotes the yacht’s electric drive system.

 From afar, the 13.4m Spirit 44CR(e) will look like any other Spirit sailing yacht.
 Low freeboards, long overhangs, flush decks and the timeless beauty of quality wooden craftsmanship.
 Up close, she will display signs of the sailing yachts of the future.

 Spirit Yachts managing director Nigel Stuart commented, “The lightweight electric drive system uses hydro generation via the propeller to regenerate the batteries whilst sailing.
 Regeneration depends on sailing speed, but it is realistic to see 1.5kW under sail.
 The equivalent energy generated would be boiling a kettle, which is one of the highest power consuming appliances you would find on a yacht, or in your home for that matter.
 Weather dependent, the solar deck panels on the deck and the mainsail can regenerate a combined total of 1.47kW.”

-Two Solbian solar panels will be integrated into the aft Lignia Yacht deck and colour match the hull so they blend with the style of the yacht.
-The panels will charge Oceanvolt 48VDC batteries (total capacity 30.4kWh, made up of x16 1.9kWh batteries), which will power her Oceanvolt ServoProp15 sail drive.
+Two Solbian solar panels are integrated into the aft Lignia Yacht deck and colour match the hull so they blend with the style of the yacht.
+The panels charge Oceanvolt 48VDC batteries (total capacity 30.4kWh, made up of x16 1.9kWh batteries), which power her Oceanvolt ServoProp15 sail drive.
 The lightweight electric drive system (weighing 65kgs) uses hydro generation via the propeller to regenerate the batteries whilst sailing.

-Spirit Yachts has worked with OneSails GBR (East) to develop a solar solution for the Spirit 44E’s sail wardrobe.
+Spirit Yachts has worked with OneSails GBR (East) to develop a solar solution for the yacht’s sail wardrobe.